PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 Each section contains:

 - a checklist to prepare your site after rollover or set up from a template
-- examples of good practice
-- links to relevant in-depth guides
+- links to relevant in-depth guides for features and tasks
+- examples of good practice in site set up

 This guide focuses on sites based on a departmental template, but the advice is applicable to most other sites.

-!!!
-Success "Top tips for an effective site"

-    - Make sure all materials and information are complete and up to date.
-    - Remove any unused template placeholders.
-    - Include all assessment-related information in the Assessment section.
-    - Use the Reading List to provide all readings.

 ---